Morehead State Eagles baseball

 The Morehead State Eagles baseball team is a varsity intercollegiate athletic team of Morehead State University in Morehead, Kentucky, United States.
 The team is a member of the Ohio Valley Conference, which is part of the National Collegiate Athletic Association's Division I. The team plays its home games at Allen Field in Morehead, Kentucky.
-The Eagles are coached by Mik Aoki.
+The Eagles are led by head coach Chris Rose.

 Major League Baseball

 Morehead State has had 26 Major League Baseball Draft selections since the draft began in 1965.